wovo/hwlib/readme.md

 }
 ```

+Run 'make doxygen' (or doxygen doxyfiles/Doxyfile )
-Run Doxygen in the root to create the documentation.
+in the root to create the documentation.

 -----------------------------------------------------------------------------